MolBIFFM/diana/README.md

 - Su, G. et al. (2010) **GLay: community structure analysis of biological networks**, *Bioinformatics*, 26, 3135-3137.

 ---

-References for implemented algorithms are listed in the corresponding source code.
+References for implemented algorithms are supplied in the corresponding source code.